Russell Marshall: 40 – A Kate Moss Retrospective at Imitate Modern

 The retrospective is primarily for fans of the supermodel and, in turn, Moss places a watchful eye over her devoted followers.
 However, in times of mass celebrity worship, the curation cleverly plays with the thin boundaries of admiration and voyeurism.This exhibition is a chance to celebrate a style icon, and perhaps invest in an historical piece of British Pop Art.

 Photos: Alejo Garcia

-Russell Marshall: 40 – A Kate Moss Retrospective is at Imitate Modern from 17th January until 15th February 2014, for further information visit here.
+Russell Marshall: 40 – A Kate Moss Retrospective is at Imitate Modern from 17th January until 15th February 2014.
+For further information visit the gallery’s website here.